bigzijing/Geopython-Conference-2018/README.md

 def more_methods(inputs):
     """"your code here""""
 ````
-7. Once you have finished the script, run it, then on the Python console, declare and assign your variables, then try running the methods you have defined
+7. Once you have finished the script, run it, then on the Python console, declare and assign your variables, then try running the methods you have defined, you should be able to recreate the project thus far
 8. Due to time constraint during the actual workshop, we might not have time to do this for every task, so here is a script that works and already have these method declarations [link]
 9. We shall now continue writing the script by declaring methods to allow easy reusability and calling